ThomasMis/KENTSTATE-VCD60020-CATALOG-TEMPLATE/README.md

 ## Customization

-- The instructions for customizing the studio template are contained with the HTML file.
+- The instructions for customizing the studio template are contained within the HTML file.
 There are 8 individual steps that are required to populate the template for a new course.
 Details on each step are in the HTML comments.
 - The Lecture template is not intended to be reused and can be hosted as-is.
 Adding new courses to the template will involve copying, pasting, and customizing everything between the `<div class=”masonry”>` element.